Does this test have other names?

 What is this test?

 This is a urine test to see whether you have a high level of the chemical oxalate in your urine.
-Oxalate is a natural end product of metabolism in the body and should be expelled through your urine.
-If your oxalate levels are too high, the excess oxalate can combine with calcium to form kidney stones.
-These stones are hard masses of chemicals that can get stuck in the urinary tract and commonly cause severe pain.
+Oxalate is a natural end product of metabolism in the body.
+It should leave your body through your urine.
+If your oxalate levels are too high, the extra oxalate can combine with calcium to form kidney stones.
+These stones are hard masses of chemicals that can get stuck in the urinary tract.
+They commonly cause severe pain.
 Calcium-oxalate kidney stones are the most common type.
-Increased levels of oxalate may be a result of eating foods high in oxalate, or absorbing or making too much oxalate.
+Higher levels of oxalate may be caused by eating foods high in oxalate, or by your body absorbing or making too much oxalate.

 Why do I need this test?

-If you have frequent kidney stones, your doctor might order this test to help him or her make a recommendation on treatment.
-It may also be used to find out how well restricting your dietary oxalate is working.
-You might have this test to see whether you have a rare inherited condition known as primary hyperoxaluria and are at risk of developing kidney stones.
+If you have kidney stones often, your healthcare provider might order this test to help him or her make a recommendation on treatment.
+It may also be used to find out how well limiting the amount of oxalate in your food is working.
+You might have this test to see whether you have a rare inherited condition called primary hyperoxaluria and are at risk of developing kidney stones.

 What other tests might I have along with this test?

-Your doctor might also order tests to look for other chemicals in your urine: glycolate and glycerate.
+Your healthcare provider might also order tests to look for other chemicals in your urine: glycolate and glycerate.
 He or she may also want a blood sample to test for a genetic form of hyperoxaluria.

 What do my test results mean?